Woodland Stewardship: Management Practices for Landowners

 We are pleased to be able to offer this asynchronous, self-paced course online!
-Through a combination of videos and short readings, you'll gain a solid understanding of what it means to be a woodland steward and of ways to apply your new knowledge to your own woodlot.
+Through a combination of videos and short readings, you'll gain a solid understanding of what it means to be a woodland steward and ways to apply your new knowledge to your own woodlot.
 You will learn practical, hands-on skills, as well as some "big picture" concepts related to woodland management.
 You can check your learning with quick, ungraded assessments, and download and print the handouts that accompany this course.

 - Woodland owners

 - The importance of forests and the need for woodland stewardship

 - outline forest management techniques

 - identify trees

 - How to measure diameter, height, and volume of trees

 - How to collect field data on a forest stand

 - protect wildlife habitat and water quality

 - Developing legacy plans for the future of the woods